 We sometimes switch into unusual voices depending on our circumstances.
 Have you heard people speak to babies?
 Sometimes, they get all gooey and silly and it’s no wonder the babies smile back!
 Or what about when people talk to their pets?
 All sorts of strange voice variations come out when people encounter a tiny little puppy (usually the voice gets higher-pitched and often begins with a loud “AWWWWW!” sound), or when meeting a big and burly Great Dane, the voice may get gruff and deep.
 We are strange creatures.
 What do you do around babies and pets?

-To learn 5 things you can do to instantly have a more professional voice (and you can do these things right now), click the button below:
+To learn 5 things you can do to instantly have a more professional voice (and you can do these things right now), click the button below for your free tips:

 Your Tone of Voice is Your Representation of Your Company and of YOU.